-Raftery earned a degree in history from LaSalle and master's degree in education from Seton Hall.
+Raftery earned a bachelor of arts degree in history from LaSalle and master's degree in education from Seton Hall.
 He received an Honorary Doctorate from LaSalle University in 2001 and an Honorary Doctorate from Seton Hall University in 2009.

 Raftery was born April 19 and currently serves as President of W.J.
 Raftery Associates, an events/marketing firm.
-Raftery lives in Florham Park, N.J., with his wife, Joan, and has four children and five grandchildren.
+Raftery lives in Jupiter, Fla., with his wife, Joan, and has four children and five grandchildren.

 * * * * *